Pensacola Pass

-Pensacola Pass, separating mainland Florida from Santa Rosa Island, is the mouth of Pensacola Bay.

-Pensacola Pass forms a water passage that connects Pensacola Bay with the Gulf of Mexico to the south, in the U.S. state of Florida, east of the Alabama/Florida state line.
-The surrounding area is heavily developed, with high-rise condominiums.
-However, there are nearby beach-front parks, with Fort Pickens on the eastern side of Pensacola Pass.
+Pensacola Pass is an inlet between Santa Rosa Island and Perdido Key at the western end of the Florida Panhandle.
+It connects the Gulf of Mexico to Pensacola Bay.
+The mainland around Pensacola Bay is heavily developed, with high-rise condominiums.
+Santa Rosa Island and the eastern part of Perdido Key adjacent to Pensacola Pass are units of the Gulf Islands National Seashore, and remain largely undeveloped.

 Description

-Pensacola Pass is the name of the waterway connecting the Gulf to Pensacola Bay.
+Pensacola Pass is an inlet between the barrier islands of Santa Rosa Island and Perdido Key connecting the Gulf to Pensacola Bay.
 Ships and boats use this passage to travel between the two.

 During the daily flood tide, fresh saltwater enters Pensacola Pass from the Gulf of Mexico; waters are pulled out on the ebb tide, flushing the bay.
 The pass is located in the Floridian counties of Escambia and Santa Rosa.
 It is protected from devastating ocean waves by the Fairpoint peninsula as well as a barrier island, Santa Rosa, from which the county gets its name.
 The pass itself is about 21 kilometers long and 4 kilometers wide.

 History

-Northwest Florida has been home to many different Native tribes.
-The Pensacola area was controlled by the Creek, who controlled much of the southern United States, and spoke in a Muskogee dialect.
-Although members of the Creek tribe, they were called the “Pensacola People,” which is where the area got its name.
-Today, the Santa Rosa County Creek Indian Tribe is still located between Pensacola and Milton, and their main goal is to raise community awareness of the cultures and traditions of Native Americans.
+There is little evidence of human presence around Pensacola Pass before the arrival of Europeans in the area.
+A Fort Walton culture archaeological site has been identified on Perdido Key, and other archaeological sites may be present, but hurricanes have greatly disturbed and even destroyed such sites on the barrier islands.

 The Pensacola area was first explored by Europeans in the 16th century.
-Diego Miruelo was the first explorer to sail in the bay of Pensacola, sailing for Spain.
-Two others, Panfilo de Narvaez and Hernando de Soto also explored the bay area which they called the “Bay of Ochuse,” because of the Ochuse natives that lived there.
+Diego Miruelo found a bay on the north coast of the Gulf of Mexico in 1516 that some authors think was Pensacola Bay.

+The Narváez expedition in 1528 may have encountered the Pensacola people in the vicinity of Pensacola Bay.
+Cabeza de Vaca reported that the Indians they encountered in the vicinity of what is now Pensacola Bay were of "large stature and well formed," and lived in permanent houses.
+The cacique wore a robe of what de Vaca called "civet-marten", "the best [skins], I think, that can be found."
+After initially appearing to be friendly, the Indians attacked the Spaniards without warning during the night.

+Hernando de Soto sent one of his captains, Francisco Maldonando, to find a harbor on the coast west of Apalachee Province that could be used to resupply his expedition.
+Maldonado selected Pensacola Bay, which he called "Ochuse" after the native name for the land there.

 The first Spanish settlement in Pensacola was founded in 1559 by the explorer Tristan de Luna y Arenallo.
 He named it the “Bahia Santa Maria de Filipina.”
 With 1400 people arriving in 11 ships from Mexico, this was the first European settlement in what is now the United States.
 The colony was later nearly obliterated by a hurricane and the survivors abandoned it in 1561.
 It was concluded that Florida might be too dangerous to colonize.
 It was left alone for 135 years.